TaygaHoshi/tt-project/Character - Branches/Beast Taming.md

 **Scout Pets**
 1. Base health: 20
-2. Walking speed: 8
+2. Walking speed: 8 meters
-	1. (Alternative) Flying and walking speed: 6
+	1. Alternatively, flying and walking speeds: 6 meters
 3. Precision roll: d10 + level/2
 4. Resistances: Start with 4 and increase by 1 every odd level, Evasion starts at 6 instead
 5. Beast taming techniques of utility or modification categories have a +1 to their precision rolls when performed by scout pets.